HotDB-Community/hotdb-documents/docs/en/latest/standard.md

 1 row in set (0.00 sec)

-**Note**: In terms of transaction layer, it's not recommended operating data source directly by HINT, because after using HINT, both the data and status will beyond control of the compute node.
+**Note:** In terms of transaction layer, it's not recommended operating data source directly by HINT, because after using HINT, both the data and status will beyond control of the compute node.
 Besides, after using HINT operation, compute node will automatically perform the connection binding.
 Please follow the instructions after the connection binding.

 ### Connection binding